 - adaptive air suspension with hydraulically controlled dampers as standard, four selectable ride height levels

 - fully active-controlled Audi AI active suspension as an option; acts separately on each wheel and permits extremely high spread of profiles from comfortable to sporty; improves passive safety by raising the body in event of a lateral collision in conjunction with pre sense 360°

 - next-stage electronic suspension platform (ESP) for central signal data processing and driving status calculation

 - AUDI AI: innovative technologies brought together under the Audi AI label.
-Traffic jam pilot as world-first solution for highly automated driving in nose-to-tail traffic at up to 60 km/h (37.3 mph) on freeways and highways where a physical barrier separates the two carriageways; plus parking and garage pilot with remote function for driverless parking
+Traffic jam pilot as a world-first solution for highly automated driving in nose-to-tail traffic at up to 60 km/h (37.3 mph) on freeways and highways where a physical barrier separates the two carriageways; plus parking and garage pilot with remote function for driverless parking

-- CONNECTIVITY: 360° monitoring of surroundings using combination of sensors, cameras and, in a first for the automotive sector, laser scanners
+- CONNECTIVITY: 360° monitoring of surroundings using a combination of sensors, cameras and, in a first for the automotive sector, laser scanners

 - permanent merging of data in central driver assistance controller (zFAS)

 - 41 driver assistance systems represent the new gold standard, including new crossing assist for identifying crossing vehicles with help of optional mid-range radars, as well as maneuvering assist and curb warning

 - Modular Infotainment Platform MIB 2+, K1 unit by NVIDIA with the quad-core main processor and 192-core graphics processor; 50 times faster than first-generation MIB

 - State-of-the-art Audi connect range, including the Car-to-X services traffic sign recognition and hazard information; complemented by myAudi app as a central access point for Audi services